Privacy Notice

 Consent

-To assess students' eligibility for scholarship or bursary
+To assess students’ eligibility for sponsorship or bursary

 Contact